apache/doris-website/versioned_docs/version-2.0/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/SELECT.md

    4. `ALL | DISTINCT ` : to refresh the result set, all is all, distinct/distinctrow will refresh the duplicate columns, the default is all

-   5. <version since="1.2" type="inline"> `ALL EXCEPT`: Filter on the full (all) result set, except specifies the name of one or more columns to be excluded from the full result set.
-All matching column names will be ignored in the output. </version>
+   5.  `ALL EXCEPT`: Filter on the full (all) result set, except specifies the name of one or more columns to be excluded from the full result set.
+All matching column names will be ignored in the output.

+  This feature  is supported since the Apache Doris 1.2 version

    6. `INTO OUTFILE 'file_name' ` : save the result to a new file (which did not exist before), the difference lies in the save format.